inmanta/inmanta-core/docs/quickstart.rst

 .. note::

-    When moving the database, a new database is created, thus the content of the old database is not migrated automatically.
+    When moving the database, a new database is created and the content of the old database is not migrated automatically.

 .. _qsdashboard: